-network (there are some exceptions, though).
-We will take advantage of this feature in section 6 to make a secure setup for our detection infrastructure.

-• Gratuitous ARP: When an IP interface is brought up, the ARP subsystem first tries to detect potential IP address duplicates in the local network by issuing what's called a gratuitous ARP: an ARP request looking for its own IP address.
-It tries a few times and, if there's no response within a reasonable timeout (3 seconds, typically), it assumes no one is using that IP address and brings the interface up.
-On the other hand, if some other machine on the local network responds, it reports to the administrator that a duplicate IP address has been detected and shuts down the interface.
+- Static ARP mappings: Most implementations provide means for the administrator to insert static entries in ARP caches.
+In most systems, those entries may not be overwritten by ARP exchanges.
+We will take advantage of this feature in section 6 to make a secure setup for our detection infrastructure. - Gratuitous ARP: When an IP interface is brought up, the ARP subsystem first tries to detect potential IP address duplicates in the local network by issuing a gratuitous ARP: an ARP request looking for its own IP address.
+It tries a few times and, if there's no response, it assumes no one is using that IP address and brings the interface up.
+On the other hand, if some other machine on the local network responds, it reports to the administrator that a duplicate IP address has been detected and shuts down the interface. - Proxy ARP: some network setups have machines legitimally responding ARP on behalf of other hosts.
+A common situation is a router that answers ARP with its own MAC address for hosts connected through another interface.
+It is very uncommon to have a host answer ARP for another host in the same local network, but this is not necessarily illegitimate.